hawtio/website/docs/maven-plugins.md

     mvn hawtio:camel

-And the example is started together with the embedded **hawtio** web console, such as the screenshot below illustrates:
+And the example is started together with the embedded Hawtio web console, such as the screenshot below illustrates:

 <img src="https://raw.github.com/hawtio/hawtio/master/docs/images/camel-example-console.png" alt="screenshot">